-In a world full of copycats and imitators, the Website Creator can help you create a custom blog that stands out.
+In a world full of copycats and imitators, WordPress can help you create a custom blog that stands out.
 The uniqueness of your website will set you apart from the competition and allow you to create a narrative your audience is likely to follow.
 In this article, we will discuss how customizing your blog pages can make your site more interesting, engaging, and reliable for your visitors.

 It’s likely you already have a vision in mind when you think of your blog.
 Once you’ve launched Website Creator, the first step in creating your new site is choosing an “inspiration,” or theme.
 Themes control the entire look of your blog, and there are many to choose from – over 200, to be exact, all broken down into simple categories to make things a little easier for you.